josondev/psychic-pancake/README.md

 # psychic-pancake
-contains solutions for the pope exams held in IITM BSc DATA SCIENCE
+contains solutions for the OPPE exams held in IITM BSc DATA SCIENCE